elbombardi/squrl/docs/01_requirements/README.md

 ## API Endpoints:

 ### Group 1: Customer APIs
-This group is accesible only for Admin user.
+This group is accessible only for Admin user.

 #### 1. Create Customer:
 Purpose: Used to create a customer account.